OctopusDeploy/docs/docs/runbooks/runbook-variables/index.md

 ![Scoping a variable to a process](process-scoped-variable.png "width=500")

-Variables can be scoped to specific runbooks, or to the deployment process, by navigating to {{Project, Variables}}, adding a new variable, and defining the scope.
-On the scope dialog, there is a _Processes_ field, which when populated restricts the variable availability to only the selected runbooks or deployment process.
+Variables can be scoped to specific runbooks, or to the deployment process, by navigating to **{{Project, Variables}}**, adding a new variable, and defining the scope.
+On the scope dialog, there is a **Processes** field, which when populated restricts the variable availability to only the selected runbooks or deployment process.

 ## Prompted variables in runbooks {#prompted-variables}